Zedruc/nofu-bot/README.md

 # Please note:

-If you are about to add my bot to your server thats fine, I appreciate that.
+If you use my bot
-But if you find bugs please let me know :)
+and you find bugs please let me know :D
 Discord: Tot Nofu#4100